-Nancy Kiwat's Monument at Kemus Cove, Erub, which won best work in the Gab Titui Cultural Centre Indigenous Art Awards 2017, is on show at the National Museum.
+Nancy Kiwat's Monument at Kemus Cove, Erub, which won best work in the Gab Titui Cultural Centre Indigenous Art Awards 2017, was on show at the National Museum until 16 October 2018.

 This is Kiwat's third consecutive win at the Gab Titui awards.
 Kemus Cove part of a growing body of work that engages with ghost-net as a primary material.